Stocks gain ground on Wall Street as Fed agrees on smaller rate hikes

 The number of Americans applying for unemployment benefits rose last week to the highest level since August, but the figure still remains low by historic standards.
 A November survey from the University of Michigan shows that consumer sentiment grew from October by more than economists had expected.

-The housing market has been slowing this year under the combination of sharply higher mortgage rates and still-rising home prices.
-Still, the government’s latest snapshot of the new-home market was encouraging.
-Sales of new U.S. homes rose in October, while economists polled by FactSet expected a decline from September.
-Homebuilders gained ground.
-Lennar rose 1.6%.

-The average rate on a 30-year mortgage edged lower for the second time in as many weeks, though it remains more than double what it was a year ago, a significant hurdle for many would-be homebuyers.

-Technology stocks and some big retailers led the gains Wednesday.
-Chipmaker Nvidia rose 2.6% and Target rose 3.3%.
+Technology stocks and some big retailers helped drive a big share of the gains in the benchmark S&P 500 index Wednesday.
+Chipmaker Nvidia rose 3% and Target rose 3.5%.

+Homebuilders rose broadly following a government report showing that sales of new U.S. homes rose more than expected in October.
+Lennar gained 1.6% and D.R.
+Horton rose 2.2%.

-Crude oil prices fell 3.7% and weighed down energy stocks.
-Hess fell 2.3%.
+Crude oil prices fell 3.7%, which weighed down energy stocks.
+Hess fell 2.2%.

-Long-term Treasury yields fell.
-The yield on the 10-year Treasury, which influences mortgage rates, slipped to 3.71% from 3.76%.

 European markets closed mostly higher and Asian markets closed mixed overnight.